rede-org/language-design/specification/annexes/annex-c/meta.md

+---
+description: >-
+  The following code examples demonstrate how namespaces, renames, and constants can be specified for parts of a codebase through the meta declaration.
+See section [TBD] for details.
+---

 # Meta

-The following code examples demonstrate how namespaces, renames, and constants can be specified for parts of a codebase through the meta declaration.
-See section \[TBD] for details.

 ## Constants